Keshab1257/Stock-Market_LSTM/README.md

 - Convert tabular price data to supervised learning sequences (sliding windows)
 - Stacked LSTM model with Dropout and Dense output for regression
 - Evaluation with MAE, MSE, RMSE and visual plots of predicted vs actual prices
-- Notebook-first design for reproducibility and quick experimentation
+- Notebook-first sshould be design for reproducibility and quick experimentation

 ## Repository layout